trGiang99/fast-traditional-rs/readme.md

 ## Benchmarks

-Folder `/example` contains test runs on MovieLens 20M dataset.
+Folder `/example` contains test runs on MovieLens dataset.

-Compare to [NicolasHug/Surprise](https://github.com/NicolasHug/Surprise), the runtime of kNNBaseline using Pearson similarity scores is much faster (817s compared to 3166s of Surprise).
+Compare to [NicolasHug/Surprise](https://github.com/NicolasHug/Surprise), the runtime of kNNBaseline using Pearson similarity scores is much faster (817s compared to 3166s of Surprise on MovieLens 20M dataset).